confluentinc/ksql/docs/concepts/ksql-architecture.rst

 * Start any number of server nodes: ``bin/ksql-server-start``
 * Start one or more CLIs or REST Clients and point them to a server: ``bin/ksql https://myksqlserver:8090``
-* All KSQL server instances share the processing load for your KSQL application (Technically, instances of the same Kafka Streams Application)
+* Distribute the processing load for your KSQL application across all KSQL server instances
 * Scale up and down without restarting your application

 Headless